dannystewart/evremixes/README.md

 ### Binaries for the Python Version

-By default, the main script relies on precompiled binaries for the Python part, as this avoids the need for Python and most dependencies (with the unavoidable exception of `ffmpeg`).
+By default, the main script relies on precompiled binaries for the Python part, as this avoids the need for Python and most dependencies (with the exception of `ffmpeg`).
 These are contained within the `dist` folder.
 They are unavoidably architecture-dependent, so you'll need to run the one in `arm` for Apple Silicon Macs, `x86` for Intel Macs, `win` for Windows, and `linux` for Linux (I know you wouldn't have figured those last two out on your own).

 If you're having trouble running them, try `chmod +x ./evremixes` to make sure they're executable.